THE ULTIMATE YURT CAMPGROUND GUIDE FOR THE PACIFIC NORTHWEST

 Most yurts are heated and can comfortably accommodate five guests.
 Many of the camping destinations provide restroom and shower facilities for yurt guests and other campers, and are pet-friendly to allow four-legged guests.

-In Washington, the majority of the campgrounds and RV parks that have yurts for rent are scattered along the coast of the peninsula or set north of Seattle in the Puget Sound.
+In Washington, the majority of the campgrounds and RV parks that have yurts for rent are scattered along the coast or set north of Seattle in the Puget Sound.
 However some, like Seaquest State Park, are located more inland.
 This particular campground has five yurts in addition to tent and utility campsites on 475-acres near Mount St. Helens.
 Other yurt campgrounds throughout the state are situated in the woodland areas off of local rivers, such as Paradise Point State Park on the Lewis River.

 Numerous coastal state parks in Oregon have yurts for campers to rent in addition to or as an alternative for tent or RV camping.
 From Nehalem Bay State Park in northern Oregon, to Bullards Beach State Park near Bandon, Oregon, many of the campgrounds along the state’s coast offer yurt camping for guests to rent for overnight use.
 Popular outdoor tourism sites throughout the state, including Crescent Lake Resort in the Deschutes National Forest, also provide yurt camping options.